 CharityBlog is back, on an irregular basis.

 CharityBlog has been around in various different guises since January 2006, when it was added to the VolResource ecosystem providing practical information for those involved in the voluntary sector.
-Fellow site VoluntaryNews, live since 2000, is being put into archive mode late 2017.
+Fellow site VoluntaryNews, established 2000, is no longer being updated.

 This site will give an opportunity for occasional commentary and thoughts from VolResource’s John Howes.